rammussenna/echoes-of-fear/README.md

   No cheap jump scares.
 Just existential dread, surreal events, and the sickening feeling of remembering something you'd rather forget.

 - **Dynamic Memory System**
-  Your choices, actions, and emotional responses carry over — subtly changing the world and dialogues.
+  Your choices, actions, and emotional responses carry over subtly changing the world and dialogues.

 - **Psychological Puzzle Mechanics**
   Solve problems born from guilt, regret, and denial.
-You're not just piecing together facts — you're confronting truths.
+You're not just piecing together facts, you're confronting truths.

 - **Multiple Endings**
   Reach different fates based on how you respond to the loop: acceptance, resistance, escape, or surrender.